 Professor of Creative and Performing Arts (Music)

-Faculty of the Victorian College of the Arts and Melbourne Conservatorium of Music, The University of Melbourne.
+Faculty of Fine Arts and Music, The University of Melbourne.

 Deputy Director of the Australian Research Council’s Centre of Excellence for the History of Emotions